Andy Marte

 Andy Manuel Marte (October 21, 1983 – January 22, 2017) was a Dominican professional baseball third baseman.
 He played in Major League Baseball (MLB) for the Atlanta Braves, Cleveland Indians, and Arizona Diamondbacks.
 He also played in the KBO League for the KT Wiz.
 On January 22, 2017, Marte was killed in a car crash in the Dominican Republic.

 Career

 Atlanta Braves

 Marte signed as a free agent with the Atlanta Braves at the age of 16 in 2000, and succeeded at every level of the farm system.
 He was selected to appear in the All-Star Futures Game in 2003 and 2004.
+Marte began 2005 with the Triple-A Richmond Braves.
+On June 6, he was recalled by Atlanta after Chipper Jones was placed on the disabled list.
+Marte made his major league debut the next day on June 7, finishing 0-for-3 with an RBI in Atlanta's 3–2 win.
+He was optioned back to Richmond on June 25.
+He spent three total stints at the major league level in 2005, returning to the active roster in July and September.

-In 2005 Marte hit .275 with 20 home runs and 74 runs batted in (RBIs) in 109 games in Triple-A, but hit only .140 in 57 at bats with the Braves, and was blocked at third base by Chipper Jones, who had recently signed a contract extension.
+In 2005, Marte hit .275 with 20 home runs and 74 RBI in 109 games with Triple-A Richmond.
+With Atlanta, he hit only .140 with 4 RBI in 24 games.
+Marte was also blocked at third base by Jones, who had recently signed a contract extension.